 Theatre BC has been a parent organization for community theatre across the province since 1932.
 It annually hosts Mainstage—a competition amongst community theatre companies each July.
 Mainstage is the largest provincial theatre festival of its kind in Canada.

 The Canadian Playwriting Competition is open to original scripts of drama or comedy, either full-length or one-act.
 Deadline for entry is December 31 annually.
 Independent jurors will decide upon winners in each category with a prize of $1,000 awarded for the chosen full-length, $750 for the one-act, and $500 for a script of special merit.
-In addition, one of the three winning plays will be chosen to be workshopped at Theatre BC’s Mainstage in Vernon, BC, in July 2018.
+In addition, one of the three winning plays may be chosen to be workshopped at Theatre BC’s Mainstage in Port Alberni, BC, in July 2019.
 This choice will be made at the discretion of the judges.